Connor Stanley (footballer): Manchester United

 Stanley joined the Manchester United academy in August 2018 from Birmingham City.
 In February 2020 he was included in United's Europa League squad.

 On 2 April 2021, Stanley signed on loan with USL Championship side Atlanta United 2, who play in the second-tier of the US soccer pyramid.
 He made his professional debut on 16 May 2021, starting for Atlanta against OKC Energy.
 His loan expired and was not renewed by Atlanta following their 2021 season.

 Bolton Wanderers

 On 17 June 2022, it was announced Stanley would join Bolton Wanderers once his Manchester United contract expired and would join Bolton's B team.
 On 18 October 2022, Stanley joined Northern Premier League Premier Division club Bamber Bridge on a one-month loan deal.
 He scored in his first two appearances, a 1–0 win against Hyde United and a 2–1 win against Gainsborough Trinity.
 After the completion of his loan, he went out on loan again — this time to United of Manchester for a month.
 He played three times.
-On 4 February, he re-joined Bamber Bridge on another one month's loan.
+On 4 February 2023, he re-joined Bamber Bridge on another one month's loan.
+On 25 May 2023, he was announced as one of five B Team releases.

+Hereford

+On 31 July 2023, Stanley signed for National League North club Hereford on a short-term deal, after a successful trial period in which he featured in a number of the club's pre-season friendlies.
+He made his debut on the left wing in the opening league fixture of the season.
+He scored his first goal for the club in their first home fixture of the season, the only goal in a 1–0 win.
+He left the club at the end of his short term contract in December 2023.

+Stourbridge

+On 22 December 2023, Southern League Premier Division club Stourbridge announced the signing of Stanley.

+Banbury United

+In November 2024, Stanley joined Banbury United.

+Kettering Town

+On 20 June 2025, Stanley joined Southern League Premier Division Central side Kettering Town.